NVIDIA/cloud-native-stack/install-guides/Jetson_Xavier_v3.1.md

 $ helm install video-analytics-demo-l4t-0.1.0 --name-template iva
 ```

-Once the helm chart is deployed, Access the Application with VLC player as per below instructions.
+Once the Helm chart is deployed, Access the Application with the VLC player as per the below instructions.
-For more information about Demo application, please refer to https://ngc.nvidia.com/catalog/helm-charts/nvidia:video-analytics-demo
+For more information about the demo application, please refer to https://ngc.nvidia.com/catalog/helm-charts/nvidia:video-analytics-demo

 #### Access from VLC

-Download VLC Player from: https://www.videolan.org/vlc/ on the machine where you intend to view the video stream.
+Download VLC Player from https://www.videolan.org/vlc/ on the machine where you intend to view the video stream.

 View the video stream in VLC by navigating to Media > Open Network Stream > Entering the following URL